hiddenSymmetries/simsopt/paper.md

-amplitude of the $\cos(m\theta-n\varphi)$ Fourier mode of the field strength in Boozer coordinates for the flux surface with normalized toroidal flux $s=0.5$, only $n \ne 0$ modes are included in the sum, and $R_X$ and $R_O$ are the residues [@Greene] for the X- and O-points.
-The notion of eliminating islands by minimizing residues is taken from [@Hanson].
+amplitude of the $\cos(m\theta-n\varphi)$ Fourier mode of the field strength in Boozer coordinates for the flux surface with normalized toroidal flux $s=0.5$, only $n \ne 0$ modes are included in the sum, and $R_X$ and $R_O$ are the residues [@Greene] for the X- and O-points of the primary island chain.
+The residues are included in the objective to reduce the island width, as in [@Hanson], since the residues are zero when the islands have zero width.
+The residues are computed by postprocessing of the SPEC solution, while the other terms in the objective are computed from the VMEC solution, with the
+$B_{m,n}$ values computed by postprocessing of the VMEC solution with booz_xform.
 A single radial domain is used for SPEC calculations.
 The initial configuration, shown in
 \autoref{fig:xsections}-\autoref{fig:poincare}, is a two field period vacuum field obtained by minimizing the same objective function with `simsopt` but without the residue terms.
-As shown in figure
+As shown in
 \autoref{fig:poincare}, this initial configuration has a significant island chain at the $\iota=2/5$ resonance.
-The parameter space for the optimization consists of the Fourier modes of the boundary toroidal surface
+Therefore, VMEC and SPEC do not agree on the internal flux surface shapes near the islands for this initial configuration.
+The parameter space for the optimization consists of the Fourier modes $\{R_{m,n},\,Z_{m,n}\}$ of the boundary toroidal surface

 $$R(\theta,\phi) = \sum_{m,n}R_{m,n}\cos(m\theta-2n\phi), \;\;\; Z(\theta,\phi) = \sum_{m,n}Z_{m,n}\sin(m\theta-2n\phi)$$